JeschkeLab/autoDEER/README.md

 # autoDeer
 A python package designed for the running of automated and optimised DEER/PELDOR experiments for pulsed EPR.
+Currently this is built as a python extension to Bruker's Xepr software.

+## Features
+- Automated Parameter optimization
+- Automated Running of a 2hr DEER experiment with plotting
+- Saving all experiments to a .h5 file

 ## Dependencies
 1) Numpy